bersch/ST7735S/README.md

  * Implements: Pixel, fillScreen, Line, Circle, Color, Fonts
  * BDF-Font converter included (bdf2c.pl)
  * super fast with buffered writes
+ * great improvement on low mem with HVBUFFER

 Adapt this driver to your desired Platform by editng the st7735s_compat.c file.
 With the adapted file this driver may be used for: Arduino, PIC, ARM, Teensy, Raspberry Pi, compatibles like Banana Pi or Orange Pi and many others (for Big-Endian-Platforms the color setting shuould be modified).

 Buffered writes speeds up everything.
+Implemented are three buffer modes:

+ * BUFFER1  - actually no buffered writes, slow, for limited ram.
+ * HVBUFFER - one line buffer with WIDTH * 2 bytes size.
+Acts as for either row or column buffer.
+ * BUFFER   - full frame WIDTH * HEIGHT * 2 bytes size. very fast.

+The HVBUFFER is based on the fact, that due to design of the ST7735 to write a single pixel one need to write 13 bytes on the SPI bus.
+For two bytes that are adjacent in horizonal or vertical direction one need to write 15 bytes.
+HVBUFFER stores one pixel and checks if the following pixel is adjacent.
+Depending on the next pixel HVBUFFER acts like a row or column cache as long as following pixels are adjacent.
+If the next pixel is not adjacent, the cached pixels are flushed.
+Therefore the last action needs to be flushBuffer().

 However if you use Arduino on  Atmega328 compile with -DBUFFER=0 to reduce memory usage.
+Perhaps HVBUFFER will work as well.
 With a STM32H743 are 90/s full buffer updates possible.

 This library uses the Terminus Font available at